feliperyan/airport_model/README.md

 The map on the screen represents an airport.
 On a pre-determined timeframe a group of passengers enters the airport at a random "Gate".

-Each passenger has a destination, one of the transports options at the bottom or other exist points.
+Each passenger has a destination, one of the transports options at the bottom or other exit points.
 Every sencond the simulation "scans" the airport and updates the location of the passengers.

 Sometimes passengers can get stuck, you'll see this reflected by the colour of the passenger changing to red.
-The passenger will then try to find a new path to her destination.
+The passenger will then try to find a new path to her destination (by re-running the pathfinding algorithm)

 ### Usage

 Clicking the start button will start the simulation in "simple" mode and you won't get many events in Kafka, around 1 a second.
-Flood will however emit an event per passenger; with the example included it ends being something like 50/sec after a few minutes.
+Flood will however emit an event per passenger; with the example included it ends being around 100/sec after a few minutes.
 This can be useful when you show or build Kafka Consumers down the track.

 ### Code and Caveats